rainbow-me/rainbowkit/packages/rainbow-button/README.md

 The simplest way to add support for Rainbow Wallet to dApps built on [wagmi](https://wagmi.sh/).

-This package is designed to be installed independent of [RainbowKit](https://www.rainbowkit.com).
+This package is designed to be installed independently of [RainbowKit](https://www.rainbowkit.com).

 ## Usage